seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Does he not?

 **CRESSIDA**
-O yes, an ’twere a cloud in autumn.
+O yes, an 'twere a cloud in autumn.

 **PANDARUS**
 Why, go to, then: but to prove to you that Helen
-loves Troilus,–
+loves Troilus,--

 **CRESSIDA**
-Troilus will stand to the proof, if you’ll
+Troilus will stand to the proof, if you'll
 prove it so.

 **PANDARUS**